rhcp011235/A5_BYPASS_OSS_C/README.md

 - [3uTools](http://www.3u.com/) (for device drivers)

 ### Supported Devices
-The application supports all devices compatible with the checkm8 exploit, including:
+The application supports the following devices
-- iPhone 4s through iPhone 16 series
+- iPhone 4S
-- iPad 2 through iPad Pro (M5)
+- iPod Touch (5th generation)
-- iPad Air (through M3)
+- iPad 2 — the debut device with the A5
-- iPad mini (through A17 Pro)
+- iPad mini (1st generation) — used the same A5 as the iPad
-- iPod Touch 5th Generation
+- Apple TV (3rd generation) — featured the A5, with one core sometimes disabled

 ## Installation